Recently, a new trend among plant folks has been running wild in comparing the Water Hemlock and the Cow Parsnip due to their similarity.

 Cow Parsnip can soothe colds and sore throats, but it has a strong flavor, and some cannot tolerate it.

-Though Water Hemlock is used as a medication for migraine headaches and painful menstruation, cicutoxin can severely cause poisonous effects in livestock and humans.
+Though Water Hemlock is a medication for migraine headaches and painful menstruation, cicutoxin can severely cause poisonous effects in livestock and humans.